-1. If there is a vacancy for a PEC chairperson, deputy chairperson, or secretary, the PEC shall elect the PEC chairperson, deputy chairperson, and secretary at the first session from among the commission members, for the term of membership, by a majority vote of the total number of members, by a roll-call vote.
-Not less than 2 members shall have the right to nominate a candidate.
-At the same time, PEC head officers may not be the representatives of the same electoral subject.
+1. If a respective vacant position becomes available, a PEC chairperson, a deputy PEC chairperson, or the secretary of a PEC shall be elected by the PEC at the very first session of the PEC from among the PEC members elected by a DEC, for the term of membership in the PEC, by a roll-call vote, provided that a candidate was also supported by the majority of the PEC members elected by the DEC.
+At least 2 PEC members shall have the right to nominate a candidate.

-2. If a PEC fails to elect its chairperson, deputy chairperson, or secretary within the established time frame, the commission member who receives the most votes during elections shall perform the duties of the chairperson, deputy chairperson, and secretary until he/she is elected; and in the case of equal votes, the person determined by casting lots shall perform the duties of the chairperson, deputy chairperson, and secretary.
+2. If a PEC fails to elect its chairperson, deputy chairperson, or secretary within the established timeframe, the commission member who receives the most votes during elections shall act for the chairperson, deputy chairperson, and secretary until he/she is elected; and in the case of equal votes, the person determined by casting lots shall act for the chairperson, deputy chairperson, and secretary.